i5K-KINBRE-script-share/RNA-Seq-annotation-and-comparison/KSU_bioinfo_lab/RNA-SeqAlign2Ref/RNA-SeqAlign2Ref_LAB.md

         /homes/bjsco/bin/cufflinks
         /homes/bjsco/bin/cuffdiff

-Pick a new parameter from one of these lists and customize your own pipeline by finding a filename that starts with the name of the program you choose and ends with `_template.txt`
+Pick a new parameter from one of these lists and customize your own pipeline by finding a filename that starts with the name of the program you choose and ends with `_template.txt`.

 Open this in a text editor using Cyberduck https://github.com/i5K-KINBRE-script-share/FAQ/blob/master/BeocatEditingTransferingFiles.md.
 Find the line with that command (e.g. searching for /homes/sheltonj/abjc/prinseq-lite-0.20.3/prinseq-lite.pl), and edit this line by adding your new parameter or changing the current value.